-Donated Goods and Services
+Donated Services and supplies

-The Organization records various types of in-kind contributions.
-Donated professional services and supplies which support program activities are recognized at fair value if the services received (a) create or enhance long-lived assets or (b) require specialized skills, are provided by individuals processing those skills, and would typically need to be purchased if not provided by donation.
-Contributions of tangible assets are recognized at fair value when received.
-The Organization received donated professional services and supplies with a value of \$138,766 and \$18,912 for the years ended September 30, 2021 and 2020, respectively.
-These gifts have been reflected in the accompanying financial statements based on use.
+The Organization receives various forms of contributed nonfinancial assets, including donated services and supplies (Note 11).
+Donated professional services which support program activities are recognized at fair value when the services received (a) create or enhance long-lived assets or (b) require specialized skills, are provided by individuals processing those skills, and would typically need to be purchased if not provided by donation.
+Donated supplies are in the form of toys, books, classroom supplies, diapers, and wipes.
+They are recognized at fair value when received.
+The Organization did not monetize any contributed nonfinancial assets and unless otherwise noted, contributed nonfinancial assets did not have donor restrictions for the year ended September 30, 2022 and 2021.